ktagilbert/rookie-dev/portfolio.md

 </div>

 <div id="portfolio-intro">
-  <p>Here are some examples of work.
-I have included examples of blog articles,
+  <p>Here are some examples of my work.
+Including, blog articles,
-    an eBook that I have authored, as well as some examples of my front-end development work.
+    an eBook that I have authored, as well as front-end development work.
   </p>
 </div>